 Skip to main content

-The Triton Provider for Managed Kubernetes allows you to deploy worker nodes on a private cloud infrastructure.
-Since native load balancers are not supported, you must configure one manually when creating the cluster.
+The Triton Provider for Managed Kubernetes utilizes Triton Private Cloud to provision Kubernetes clusters.
+Because native load balancers are not supported, you must configure a managed load balancer instance during the cluster creation process.
 Logs are captured via Syslog.

 Requirements